-In titles of articles, books, parts of books, and other material, use the spelling, abbreviations, and style for numbers used in the original.
-Note that numbers that begin a title are spelled out.
-Exceptions are made for years (see section 2.1.2 of the AMA Manual of Style for further information).
+In titles of articles, books, parts of books, and other material, retain the spelling, abbreviations, and style for numbers used in the original.
+Note: Numbers that begin a title are spelled out (although exceptions are made for years; see section 2.1.2 of the AMA Manual of Style).